cloudinary/cloudinary_js/samples/webpack/README.md

 # Webpack sample

-This example demostrate the use of the Cloudinary JavaScript library in webpack.
+This example demonstrate the use of the Cloudinary JavaScript library in webpack.

 ## Instructions
 1. Install webpack